 Examples of summary offences are disorderly behaviour, driving under the influence of alcohol or a drug and minor criminal damage to property.
 People charged with summary offences cannot be tried by juries even if they would prefer it.

-There is a time limit of two years to lay a complaint for a summary offence or six months if an expiation notice may be given for the offence [Summary Procedure Act 1921 (SA) s 52].
+There is a time limit of two years to lay a complaint for a summary offence or six months if an expiation notice may be given for the offence [Criminal Procedure Act 1921 (SA) s 52].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.